-Also in 2005, Commission staff will continue to provide short-range planning support to the public transit operators within the Region, including preparation of new transit plans for the Kenosha transit system, the Racine transit system, and the Milwaukee County transit system.
+Also in 2006, Commission staff will continue to provide short-range planning support to the public transit operators within the Region, including preparation of new transit plans for the Kenosha transit system, the Racine transit system, and the Milwaukee County transit system.
 Other transit planning assistance will be provided to public transit operators within the Region upon their request.

-The new transit system development plans for the Kenosha and Racine areas and Milwaukee County will be completed in 2005.
+The new transit system development plans for the Kenosha and Racine areas and Milwaukee County will be completed in 2006.
+A 2007-2010 TIP will be completed in 2006.